Jake Boggs

 # ... similar calculations for HKA and KAT ...

-5. Interactive Correction: This is the key part.
-If the automatically detected points aren’t quite right, you can click and drag them directly on the video frame.
-This uses an OpenCV mouse callback:
+5. Interactive correction: if the automatically detected joints aren’t quite right, you can click and drag them directly on the video frame.

-6. Save Data: When you’re satisfied with the point placement on a given frame (while paused), press the ’s’ key.
+6. Save data: once you’re satisfied with the point placement on a given frame (while paused), press the ’s’ key.
 This triggers the saving process detailed below.

 output/my_gait_video_20231028_163045/

 This keeps results from different runs or videos organized.
-Inside this timestamped folder, you’ll find:
+Inside this folder, you’ll find:

 How to Use It